Dialysis Assistant: Job Description & Requirements

 Education Required for a Dialysis Assistant

-According to the National Kidney Foundation, www.kidney.org, a Dialysis Assistant must have a high school diploma or the equivalent.
+According to the National Kidney Foundation, www.kidney.org, a dialysis assistant must have a high school diploma or the equivalent.
 Training programs can be found at community colleges, vocational schools, and hospitals, and these programs can last anywhere from 12 weeks to one year.
-Within these programs, you gain training in dialysis machine operation, drug overdose, emodialysis, and plasmaphoresis.
-Dialysis Assistants must also become nationally certified, and need to keep up-to-date with the latest procedures and technology.
+Within these programs, you gain training in dialysis machine operation, drug overdose, hemodialysis, and plasmaphoresis.
+Dialysis assistants must also become nationally certified, and they need to keep up-to-date with the latest procedures and technology.

-Dialysis Assistants can find employment in hospitals, home dialysis programs, or out-patient facilities.
-According to Salary.com, the median income for a Renal Dialysis Technician was about $35,380 per year as of September 2013.
+Dialysis assistants can find employment in hospitals, home dialysis programs, or out-patient facilities.
+According to Salary.com, the median income for a renal dialysis technician was about $35,600 per year as of Febuary 2014.
 Most positions offer health benefits, vacation, and sick leave, which should be factored into the rate of compensation.

 Related to Dialysis Assistant: Job Description & Requirements